 2001—2004 Alycia Rode (now Stigall), NSF Graduate Student Fellow and Madison and Lila Self Fellow, Ph.D. with Honors, awarded Spring 2004, currently Professor, Department of Geology, Ohio University

-2013—2015 Michelle Casey, Ph.D.
-Yale University, currently Assistant Professor, Department of Geosciences, Murray State University
+2013–2015 Michelle Casey, Ph.D.
+Yale University, Currently Assistant Professor, Department of Geosciences, Towson University, Baltimore, MD

-2005—2008 Jonathan Hendricks, Ph.D., Cornell University, currently Director of Publications, Paleontological Research Institution
+2005–2008 Jonathan Hendricks, Ph.D.
+Cornell University, Currently Associate Director, Paleontological Research Institution, Ithaca, NY

 2005—2006 Rachel (Moore) Wade, Ph.D.
 Bristol University, currently Wiley-Blackwell, UK

 Wiley, E. O., and B. S. Lieberman.
 2011.
 Phylogenetics, 2nd edition.
 J. Wiley & Sons, New York.
 432 p.

 Lieberman, B. S., and R. A. Kaesler.
 2010.
 Prehistoric Life: Evolution and the Fossil Record.
 Wiley/Blackwell Scientific, Oxford, UK, 385 p.

 Lieberman, B. S., A. Stigall Rode, editors.
 2005.
 Paleobiogeography: Generating New Insights into the Coevolution of the Earth and Its Biota.
 Paleontological Society Papers 11, Paleontological Society, Lawrence, KS, 158 pp.

 Adrain, J., G. D. Edgecombe, and B. S. Lieberman, editors.
 2001.
 Fossils, Phylogeny, and Form: An Analytical Approach.
 Plenum Press/Kluwer Academic Publishers, New York.